JasonHaley/agentcon-boston-workshop/README.md

 [LinkedIn](https://www.linkedin.com/in/jason-a-haley/) | [Twitter](https://x.com/haleyjason) | [Jason's Blog](https://jasonhaley.com/) | [Email](mailto://info@jasonhaley.com)

 ## Other Resources
 - [azure-search-openai-demo](https://github.com/azure-Samples/azure-search-openai-demo/) is an open source RAG sample.
-A lot of the embedding service and saerch service logice was inspired from this project.
+A lot of the embedding service and saerch service logic was modeled after this project.
+- [Office-Word-MCP-Server](https://github.com/GongRzhe/Office-Word-MCP-Server) is an open source MCP server for creating docx files.
+A lot of the document service logic is modeled after this project.